PUT-PTM/2019_SmartWatch/README.md

   Phone app sends communicates with flags in every message.
 Program on STM reads them and displays on specific place on the screen.

+# Application

+## Software
+-Android Studio

+## What I used?

+I used Bluetooth connection by the sockets to connect to Bluetooth Module HC-06 and BroadcastReceiver to receive SMS.
+Time is reading off and sending in new Thread.

+## Setup

+### How to usee:
+  In the beggining you must give permissions to receive SMS.
+Then you must just click on button "Start".
+It will start connection with microcontroller STM-32.
+Time is sended in next minute.
+You can also send your own data by typing text into EditText and click button "wyslij".